Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 -

-Press each bushing in the holes of the braces.
-Make sure the bushings
+Press each spacer ring in the holes of the bracket.
+IMPORTANT - Test-fit

-are aligned properly so the pin will rotate freely to prevent binding.
+properly and will rotate freely to prevent binding before permanently welding

 -

-Tack weld the edge of each bushing on the outside of the braces.
+Tack weld the edge of each spacer on the outside of the bracket.

 -

-The center line of the OEM hole in the bracket is 1-1/8" from the frame.
+The center line of the hole in the bracket measures 1-1/8" from the frame.

-But this will be altered due to the offset of the bushing.
+But this will be altered due to the offset of the machining for the spacer.

 -